Yacht Isabela II – Northern Galapagos Islands Itinerary – 5D/4N

 Our journey begins in Santa Cruz Island, where we’ll get to meet one of the most fascinating inhabitants of the Galapagos archipelago: Giant Tortoises.
 After landing at Baltra airport, we will soon be face to face with these creatures in their natural habitat.
 The next day takes us to Santiago Island, where we’ll get the chance to snorkel alongside marine iguanas.
 During the afternoon, we’ll visit the sandy beach of Sombrero Chino (Chinese Hat Islet).
 The next day, we head off to Genovesa Island, a fascinating bird hub!
 Here, we’ll spend the entire day enjoying its colonies of nesting birds and explore its cliffs, shoreline, and beaches.
 Returning to the central islands, Santa Fe offers you the chance to meet its endemic Land Iguana.
-During the afternoon, we can hope to observe sea lions, rays, and sharks in Punta Carrion’s turquoise waters.
+During the afternoon, we can hope to observe sea lions, rays, and sharks in South Plaza’s turquoise waters.

 - Santa Cruz Island